for everything you need to know about strata...

 Strataman gesturing to STOP

 "STOP!
-Whatever you do, don't get caught out by failing to take out the right insurances!
-There are several types of insurances required and I've put together a short list for you.
-Always make sure you check your requirements with an insurance company or broker that specialises in strata insurance.
+Whatever you do, don't get caught out by failing to take out the right Strata Insurances!
+There are several types of Strata Insurances required and I've put together a short list for you.
+Always make sure you check your requirements with an insurance company or broker that specialises in Strata Title.
 And don't forget to follow the highlighted links to get some additional facts."

 Share/Save/Bookmark this site